halotukozak/scala-commons/docs/GenCodecOld.md

 ## Codecs available by default

-In order to serialize/deserialize value of some type, there needs to be an implicit value of type `GenCodec[T]` available.
+In order to serialize/deserialize value of some type, there needs to be an given value of type `GenCodec[T]` available.
 The library by default provides codecs for common Scala and Java types:
 * `Unit`, `Null`, `String`, `Symbol`, `Char`, `Boolean`, `Byte`, `Short`, `Int`, `Long`, `Float`, `Double`, `java.util.Date`, `Array[Byte]`, `BigInt`, `BigDecimal` and all their Java boxed counterparts